-- Always ROLL the ball into the unoccupied space.
+- Always ROLL the ball into the unoccupied space from the center of the sideline.
 Players will learn to move towards the ball.
 Do NOT throw the ball in the air, since the players are not yet skilled enough to control a bouncing ball.

 - Coaches can also use this method to get the non-assertive players involved, by rolling the ball towards them.
 This will help bring them out of their shell.
 If the players are really shy, simply place the ball at their feet.